oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 evaluation rules additionally depend upon how the annotation target is specified, as follows:

-1. If the annotation is directly or indirectly embedded in the hosting property, the path is evaluated starting at the directly enclosing type of the hosting property.
+1. If the annotation is directly or indirectly embedded within the hosting property, the path is evaluated starting at the directly enclosing type of the hosting property.
 This allows e.g. specifying the value of an annotation on one property to be calculated from values of other properties